Aberdeenshire castles worth visiting

 The Cat Cabinet is a rather mixed bag of cat art – from movie posters and mass-produced figurines to Picasso and Rembrandt – in a beautiful Amsterdam canal house.

-Ever considered living in a houseboat?
-The Houseboat Museum in Amsterdam gives a glimpse of houseboat life: a very quick glimpse, given how small a vintage houseboat is.
+The Houseboat Museum in Amsterdam offers a glimpse of houseboat life: a very quick glimpse, given how small a vintage houseboat is.